 The principal aim of this course is to develop student's expertise in their subject and ability to apply fundamental research skills while offering a pathway from undergraduate study to an academic career.
-Students would gain this opportunity while working with and supporting nationally and internationally recognised experts in the Design subject area.
-The MRes is also designed to offer transferrable, artistic, creative and employment-related skills that range, for example, across Design practice, artistic creativity, project planning and management, time management, research and, digital literacy, and the communication of complex ideas via the making of artefacts and artworks and/or through the dissemination of research.
-Lastly, the option of a PGCert in Research could offer new members of staff (e.g. those from artistic, industrial, creative backgrounds etc) and/or early career researchers an opportunity to develop research skills and research experience by means of the support offered through a structured programme.
+Students would gain this opportunity while working with and supporting the nationally and, often, internationally acknowledged experts who contribute to the University's Early Modern Studies Research Group.
+The MRes is also designed to offer transferrable and employment-related skills in, for example, project planning and management, time management, research and data analysis, digital literacy, and communicating complex ideas in writing.
+Lastly, the option of a PGCert in Research could offer new members of staff and/or early career researchers an opportunity to develop research skills and research experience by means of the support offered through a structured programme.

 This MRes' most distinctive feature is its 'apprenticeship' model.
-This allows the student to acquire research expertise in developing and executing their own project while working alongside experts in the specialisms of our Design subject area.
-These include Illustration, Graphic Design, Photography, Animation, Digital filmmaking, web design and motion graphics.
-The MRes offers, moreover, the opportunity to support, develop and contribute to those specialisms and to acquire experience both of working within an academic community and institution and of specific tasks such as public engagement, production processes, or writing funding bids.
-With relatively little provision in the surrounding region for MRes study in Design the course provides a unique opportunity empowering students towards a postgraduate career in their chosen field.
+This allows the student to acquire research expertise in developing and executing their own project while working alongside experts in our particular specialisms in Early Modern Studies.
+Those include Shakespeare, Defoe, and the writer and Bishop of Worcester Richard Hurd, as well as the topics of evil, the Devil, and the supernatural within early modern history.
+The MRes offers, moreover, the opportunity to support, develop and contribute to those specialisms and to acquire experience both of working within an academic community and institution and of specific tasks such as assisting with a member of staff's research (e.g. assisting with public engagement activities, sourcing data required for a funding bid).
+With relatively little provision in the surrounding region for MRes study in Early Modern Studies (especially with regard to taught classes) the course provides a unique opportunity empowering students towards a postgraduate career in their chosen field.